rileyeaton-ubc/medical_image_deidentification_pseudo/README.md

 - **Introduces a new operator—`PSEUDO`—to the DICOM metadata tag anonymization capabilities (profiles).**

   - This operator allows some types of DICOM tags to have their values replaced with pseudonymized (faked) data.
+  - This will ensure **no errors** are caused by invalid (blank) header values when the resulting DICOM file is used in real-world medical applications.
   - Multiple pseudonymization **classes** are available for use in different scenarios, such as:
     - `GIVEN_NAME`
     - `SURNAME`